lwjglgamedev/lwjglbook-bookcontents-leg/chapter3/chapter3.md

 ![Cartesian Coordinate System](cartesian_coordinate_system.png)

-Continuing with the map analogy, coordinates systems define an origin.
+Continuing with the map analogy, coordinate systems define an origin.
 For geographic coordinates the origin is set in the point where the equator and the zero meridian cross.
 Depending on where we set the origin coordinates for a specific point  are different.
-We also may define the orientation of the axis.
-In the previous figure, x coordinates increase as long as we move to the right and y coordinates increase as we move upwards, but we could also define an alternative Cartesian coordinate system with different axis orientation and we would obtain different coordinates.
+A coordinate system may also define the orientation of the axis.
+In the previous figure, x coordinates increase as long as we move to the right and y coordinates increase as we move upwards.
+But, we could also define an alternative Cartesian coordinate system with different axis orientation in which we would obtain different coordinates.

 ![Alternative Cartesian Coordinate System](alt_cartesian_coordinate_system.png)

 As you can see we need to define some arbitrary parameters, such as the origin and the axis orientation in order to give the appropriate meaning to the pair of numbers that constitute a coordinate.
 We will refer to that coordinate system with the set of arbitrary parameters as the coordinate space.
 In order to work with a set of coordinates we must use the same coordinate space.
 The good news are that we can transforms coordinates from one space to another just by performing translations and rotations.

-If we are dealing with 3D coordinates we need an additional axis, the z, and coordinates will be formed by a set of three numbers (x, y, z).
+If we are dealing with 3D coordinates we need an additional axis, the z axis.
+3D coordinates will be formed by a set of three numbers (x, y, z).

 ![3D Cartesian Coordinate System](3d_cartesian_coordinate_system.png)